European shares near three-week high, with focus on Greek vote

 By Alistair Smout and Liisa Tuhkanen

-LONDON, July 15 (Reuters) - European shares steadied at three-week highs on Wednesday, led by Dutch firm ASML, as investors waited for a crucial vote in Greece on a proposed bailout package.
+LONDON, July 15 (Reuters) - European shares steadied at three-week highs on Wednesday, led by pesticide maker Syngenta , as investors waited for a crucial vote in Greece on a proposed bailout package.

 After reluctantly agreeing to stringent terms for a new bailout deal, Greek Prime Minister Alexis Tsipras now must face down a rebellion in his anti-austerity Syriza party to push sweeping pro-market reforms and spending cuts through parliament.